wdporter/i-am-that-vuepress/highlights/readme.md

 …

-&ensp;Go on pondering, wondering, beïng anxious to find a way.
+&emsp;Go on pondering, wondering, beïng anxious to find a way.
 Be conscious of yourself, watch your mind, give it your full attention.
 Don’t look for quick results; there may be none within your noticing.
 Unknown to you, your psyche will undergo a change: there will be more clarity in your thinking, charity in